 Once in a number of years, ears of corn are found late in the season with a number of larvae present,-larvae which resemble those of the ear-worm very closely.
 Usually, such larvae belong to another species of moth, the "Fall Army Worm" (Laphygma frugiperda), which also attacks all sorts of crops besides corn.
 In Michigan, beans are likely to be eaten.
-Fig. 53
+Fig. 60 shows some white beans, or rather the shells left after the contents have been scooped out by the fall army-worm.
+Attacks by the fall army-worm come at long intervals in Michigan, and the best control seems to be the use of poisoned-bran bait.
+(See page 4) a control which, at the very best is unsatisfactory.

-Fig. 51.-Fall army-worm.
+Fig. 58.
+Fall army-worm.

-Fig. 52.-Work of fall army-worm in beans.
+Fig. 59.
+Work of fall army worm in beans.

-Fig. 53.-Work of fall army-worm in beans.
+Fig. 60.
+Work of fall army worm in beans.